EthanG11/lab2-428/readme.md

 1. template argument deduction/substitution failed
 The cause of this error was a circular dependency.
 To fix this we removed the extra includes that were creating this circular dependency.
 2. a template argument may not reference a variable-length array type This was caused due to trying to pass an array to the shared_ptr that initializes a game with a size value that is not initiated until run time.
-After learning that you can't use a run time value for the size of an array, we modified our logic to pass in the whole argv into the respective Game constructors and handling the player list logic there instead of in the lab1.cpp file.
+After learning that you can't use a run time value for the size of an array, we modified our logic to pass in the whole argv into the respective
+Game constructors and handling the player list logic there instead of in the lab1.cpp file.
+3. We were getting this error for no command line arguments given:

+-bash-4.2$ ./lab1
+terminate called after throwing an instance of 'std::logic_error' what():  basic_string::_M_construct null not valid Aborted

+Caused by trying to convert nothing into a string.
+We fixed it by adding a condition check for more than one command line argument before anything else happens in the main.

 Successful runs: